IT-trials/IT-trials.github.io/_posts/2017-05-17-set-powershell-as-default-shell-for-server-core.markdown

 ## Solution:
 From Server 2012? there is a registry hive

-[Richard J Green](https://richardjgreen.net/about/) has a great solution [here](https://richardjgreen.net/setting-powershell-default-shell-server-core/).
+[Richard J Green](https://richardjgreen.net/about/){:target="_blank"} has a great solution [here](https://richardjgreen.net/setting-powershell-default-shell-server-core/){:target="_blank"}.
 I fear this might be a little heavy handed.
-If this policy was accidently applied to a client machine or gui server then the default value of explorer.exe would be over-written and the results are interesting to imagine (I haven't tested it out).
+If this policy was accidentally applied to a client machine or gui server then the default value of explorer.exe would be over-written and the results are interesting to imagine (I haven't tested it out).

 ![]({{ site.github.url }}/assets/images/17/shell.jpg)

 However his WMI query is discussed later for those wanting extra filtering on what I understand to be a safer registry edit.

-I chose a slightly different strategy as suggested by [Carlos Perez](https://www.darkoperator.com/about-me/) at [Dark Operator](https://www.darkoperator.com/blog/2013/1/10/set-powershell-as-your-default-shell-in-windows-2012-core.html) to create a new key (REG_SZ) called 40000 in a different hive:
+I chose a slightly different strategy as suggested by [Carlos Perez](https://www.darkoperator.com/about-me/){:target="_blank"} at [Dark Operator](https://www.darkoperator.com/blog/2013/1/10/set-powershell-as-your-default-shell-in-windows-2012-core.html){:target="_blank"} to create a new key (REG_SZ) called 40000 in a different hive:

     HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\AlternateShells\AvailableShells